Joel-Fah/Poker_Game/README.md

 You can consult the full documentation PDF file within the project files together with the UML design file (draw.io).

+## Installation
+It will be preferable to clone and open the project with Visual Studio and then run the application from there.

-Will be kind enough to leave a heart 😊
+Will be kind enough to leave a star 😊